CoffeeAndCode/nix-templates/README.md

 ## Example

-Create a flake based on the `ruby-shell-temp` template in the current directory:
+Create a flake based on the `ruby-temp` template in the current directory:

 ```
-nix flake init -t github:coffeeandcode/nix-templates#ruby-shell-temp
+nix flake init -t github:coffeeandcode/nix-templates#ruby-temp
 ```